Skip to main content

 Common use cases

-• Map projects, issues and analyses in your SonarQube organization environment.
+• Map projects, issues, analyses and portfolios in your SonarQube organization environment.

 • Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.